Foods to Gain Weight

 3. Starchy Fruits and Veggies

-Starchy fruits and vegetables can be a good source of carbohydrates as well as fiber and vitamins.
+Include starchy fruits and vegetables for their nutrient density and energy provision.
 Some of the best starchy fruits and vegetables include:

 - Banana